Ministry & Mission

 This is an introductory course in the principles, history and practice of preaching, with special attention to important themes in Reformed homiletics such as Catechism preaching and redemptive-historical preaching.
 The students are introduced to the sermon preparation process.
 By the end of the course each student is expected to prepare and present a sermon proposal on an assigned passage.

 This course is an introduction to the study of Catechism teaching.
-The course consists of two modules.
-Module 1: Theological foundations for Catechism teaching (Dr. R. Bredenhof).
-Module 2: Pedagogical principles for Catechism teaching (Dr. C. van Halen-Faber, J. Huizenga).
+The course consists of two modules that explore firstly, the Scriptural and theological foundations for Catechism teaching and secondly, sound pedagogical principles for Catechism teaching.

 Presentation and evaluation of sermon proposals.
 Students are expected to present three sermon proposals in class (OT, NT, and Catechism).